thiago95macedo/weth/addons/website/README.md

 Multi-Languages Made Easy
 -------------------------

 Get your website translated in multiple languages with no effort.
-Odoo proposes and propagates translations automatically across pages, following what you edit on the master page.
+WETH proposes and propagates translations automatically across pages, following what you edit on the master page.